Installations

 RF NOISE – DEVICES IN THE HOME

-Receive performance can be very negatively affected in noisy RF environments
+Receive performance can be very negatively affected in noisy RF environments…

-due to unintentional radiators
+Due to unintentional radiators

-such as switching power supplies, computers, including as part of vehicles,
+computers, including as part of vehicles;

-radio receivers which often use an intermediate frequency which is detectable outside the radio,
+radio receivers which often use an intermediate frequency which is detectable outside the radio;

-motors, dimmers, and corona from electrical powerlines,
+motors; dimmers; and corona from electrical powerlines.

-and intentional radiators
+And due to intentional radiators

 such as wireless garage door openers, wireless microphones, RF universal remote control devices,